JianLoong/FIT5032-S2-2018/README.md

 ### Summary of Challenges

 - Challenge exercises are broken down into several difficulty levels.
-I would expect that less than 5% of students would be able to do the Expert level challenge.

 - No solutions will be provided for challenge exercises.